 QuerySurge™ Setup for Microsoft Excel™

-Note: QuerySurge 6.2 and below connect to Excel using Java's built-in JDBC/ODBC bridge along with the Microsoft's Excel ODBC driver.
+Note: QuerySurge 6.3 and below connect to Excel using Java's built-in JDBC/ODBC bridge along with the Microsoft's Excel ODBC driver.
 This article describes the setup for this JDBC/ODBC bridge-based approach.
 Since QuerySurge 6.3, QuerySurge has shipped with its own proprietary JDBC driver for Excel.
 Users are strongly urged to use this all-Java JDBC driver for Excel data, as Java's JDBC/ODBC bridge has been removed in Java 8 and above.
-Details for the QuerySurge JDBC Driver for Excel are available in this article.
+Details for connecting with the QuerySurge JDBC Driver for Excel are available in this article.

 - The user login under which the QuerySurge Agent is running must have access to the directory path in which your Excel files are located, and minimally must have Read permissions for the directory.
 This is especially important to verify if the directory is a network share directory, however it may be important even for local directories.